-Soft body of mussel was indicated as a secondary matrix for TBT status assessment.
-Data was extracted from the HELCOM COMBINE database, however no assessment of results has been developed due to issues with data processing.
-There is no data in northern part of the Baltic Sea, while in the western part the net of sampling stations is very dense (Results figure 4).
+The soft body of mussels was selected as a secondary matrix for TBT status assessment.
+Data were extracted from the HELCOM COMBINE database.
+There is no data in northern part of the Baltic Sea, while in the western part the coverage of sampling stations is very dense (Results figure 4).

 For the stations in the HELCOM COMBINE database, the average of each of the four countries reporting (Denmark, Germany, Poland and Sweden) are shown in Results figure 3 (upper).
 The levels in Germany are influenced by some stations with very high concentrations in 2013-15, probably harbour areas.
-The Danish stations in the sound (DMU M31), Odense Fjord (FYN M2, 10x higher levels on 2.
-Axis scale), and Bay of Århus (close to harbour, ARH 170165) have a clear tendency of decreasing concentrations from 1998 to 2005, and then concentrations seems to level out at these stations.
+The Danish stations in The Sound (DMU M31), Odense Fjord (FYN M2, 10x higher - levels on secondary axis scale), and Bay of Århus (close to harbour, ARH 170165) have a clear tendency of decreasing concentrations from 1998 to 2005, and then concentrations seems to level out at these stations.